ipython/ipython/doc/source/ipython.rst

   common system shell commands.
 * Alias facility for defining your own system aliases.
 * Complete system shell access.
-Lines starting with ! are passed directly to the system shell, and using !! captures shell output into python variables for further use.
+Lines starting with ! are passed directly to the system shell, and using !! or var = !cmd captures shell output into python variables for further use.
 * Background execution of Python commands in a separate thread.
   IPython has an internal job manager called jobs, and a conveninence backgrounding magic function called %bg.